scheidan/CAIRS-Tutorial/README.md

 2. Define prior assumptions of the rain field, i.e. describe assumption about temporal and spatial correlation.

 3. Load the measured signals.
-For every signal a sensor type and the location is attached.
+Every signal has the corresponding sensor type and location attached.

-4. Define points for which the rain field should be interpolated.
+4. Define the points where the rain field should be interpolated.

-5. Optional: visualize the rain field
+5. Optional: visualize the rain field.

 The reminder of this section explains how to implement this steps.
 All code for